ckeditor/ckeditor5/docs/getting-started/integrations-cdn/vuejs-v3.md

 npm install @ckeditor/ckeditor5-vue
 ```

 Once the integration is installed, create a new Vue component called `Editor.vue`.
-It will use the `useCKEditorCloud` helper to load the editor code from CDN and the `<ckeditor>` component to run it.
+It will use the `useCKEditorCloud` helper to load the editor code from the CDN and the `<ckeditor>` component to run it, both of which come from the above package.
 The following example shows a single file component with open source and premium CKEditor&nbsp;5 plugins.

 ```html
 <template>